-If you have any general enquiries about joining the Scheme, please contact the individual who deals with pension matters in your organisation.
+If you have any general enquiries about the Scheme and your payroll, please contact the individual who deals with pension matters in your organisation.

 The Scheme is administered by the Administration Team at TPT Retirement Solutions.
 Should you have any other queries or require further clarification or detailed information about your own benefits, you should contact: